-The fee your health department pays supports the evaluation of your health department’s application for accreditation and provides your health department with a full suite of ongoing accreditation services:
+The accreditation fee your health department pays supports the assessment of your health department against nationally adopted standards and measures and provides your health department with a full suite of ongoing accreditation services, including:

-- An assigned accreditation specialist to guide your department through the application process
+• An assigned Accreditation Specialist to guide your department through the accreditation and reaccreditation process;

-- Subscription to PHAB’s online accreditation information system (e-PHAB), making it easier and more cost-efficient for your health department to participate in accreditation
+• Subscription to PHAB’s online accreditation information system (e-PHAB), making the process paperless which is easier and more cost-efficient for your health department to participate in accreditation;

-- Site visit, including a comprehensive review of your health department’s operations against the national accreditation standards by a team of peer review experts
+• A site visit, including approximately 250 hours of comprehensive review of your health department’s documentation against the national accreditation standards by a team of peer review experts;

-- Identified opportunities for improvements to help your health department better serve its population
+• A site visit report with identified opportunities for improvements to help your health department better manage its activities to serve its population;

-- Exclusive contribution to a growing network of accredited local health departments and best practices to enhance the evidence-base for public health
+• Exclusive contribution to a growing network of accredited health departments and best practices to enhance the evidence base for public health.

 Payment of Fees